adamyabhandari/DiseaseDetection/README.md

 # DiseaseDetection
-An AI-powered system to detect early-stage diseases like diabetic retinopathy from medical images (retinal).
+An AI-powered system to detect early-stage diseases like diabetic retinopathy, tuberculosis and pneumonia from medical images (retinal images, X-Rays and MRI-s).
 Built with TensorFlow and Streamlit for easy image uploads and instant predictions